raysan5/raylib/CONTRIBUTING.md

 ### Opening new Issues

-To open new issue for raylib (bug, enhacement, discussion...), just try to follow these rules:
+To open new issue for raylib (bug, enhancement, discussion...), just try to follow these rules:

  - Make sure the issue has not already been reported before by searching on GitHub under Issues.
  - If you're unable to find an open issue addressing the problem, open a new one.
 Be sure to include a